aleksns/spa-employees-table/README.md

 ## spa-employees-table

-# Explicit and charming SPA to work with a database
+# Explicit and charming SPA to work with a database table

 ![screen1](https://user-images.githubusercontent.com/75623459/114057692-737f2f80-989b-11eb-833b-7978fcba750a.jpg)